Deployment Guide

 • Use a cron or Cloud Run job to prune temp_synthesis_output if you retain disk between deployments.

-• Use GET / for a lightweight ping.
+• Use GET /healthz for a lightweight ping.

 • To simulate the metadata flow without a real upload, POST to /synthesize with dataset_name=debug_dataset (returns stub metadata).